Country selection

 Ethics Committee Requirements

-The ECReg indicates that both the institutional level ethics committees (ECs) (CEBRGLs) and the national EC (National Ethics Committee in Biomedical Research (NECBR)) issue guidelines for research evaluation submissions, providing information and regulatory forms for investigators.
+The ECReg indicates that both the institutional level ethics committees (ECs) (CEBRGLs) and the national EC (National Ethics Committee in Biomedical Research (NECBR)) issue their own guidelines on the requirements for the review of research application submissions.
 The guidelines include information on the following:

-• Name and address of the secretary, employee, or member of the EC receiving the application file, or address of the website (if any)
+• Name and address of the secretary, staff, or member of the EC receiving the application file, or address of the website receiving the online application (if any)

-• List of all written material in record
+• List of all written material in the file

 • Specifications of the documents

-• Language of the document in the record
+• Language of the documents in the file

 • Number of copies to be submitted